New skein invariants of links: Skein theory for the generalized invariants

-Now, all diagrams in the above expression are descending stacks and each grouped pair differs by one self-crossing switch.
-So, applying rule~(2) of Theorem~\ref{hofr} and the skein relation of $R$ for the $i$ and $j$ crossing, (\ref{ijkjikk}) yields equivalently:
+Now, all diagrams in the above expression are descending stacks either of $r-1$ components, if one smoothing is involved, or of $r-2$ components, if two smoothings are involved.
+So, applying rule~(2) of Theorem~\ref{hofr} we obtain:

-So, by the well-definedness of $R$ and cancellations of terms we finally obtain from (\ref{ijkjikkr}) that $(L) = (L^\prime)$.
-The proof of this case for any number of mixed crossing switches proceeds in the same manner as for three.
-Hence, the proof of the proposition is concluded. \end{proof}
+In (\ref{ijkjikkstacks}) each grouped pair differs by one self-crossing switch.
+We are now in the position to {\it switch back} the self-crossings $i$ and $j$ in the terms of the paired diagrams that contain $\sigma_i$ or $\sigma_j$, but using the skein relation on the level of the invariant $R$.
+This is {\it the second comparison level}.
+Namely, (\ref{ijkjikkstacks}) yields equivalently: